Access News

 We don’t intend to give a comprehensive list of all bridge issues.
 It would be impossible to keep up to date information on all bridges and one of the challenges of the Challenge is dealing with unexpected issues such as a missing bridge.
 However we have put together as much information as we have on bridges on popular routes that are shown on OS 1:50,000 maps which may be missing or damaged especially those crossing potentially unfordable rivers.

-Allt Darrarie, nr Loch Muick – the bridge at NO 318 838 was replaced in early 2023 and was in good condition in March 2023
+Allt Darrarie, nr Loch Muick – the bridge at NO 318 838 was replaced in early 2023.

 Angus – Severe autumn storms resulted in flooding throughout Angus.
 The “Shakin Brig” over the River North Esk in Edzell was damaged and remains closed.